newrelic/newrelic-agent-control/docs/README.md

 ```

 - `backoff_delay` is a Supervisor setting that customers can tweak.
-- `config_agent` and `config_integrations` are the actual agent configuration YAML files that the Agent Control stores for the Infra Agent to read.
+- `config_agent` and `config_integrations` are the actual agent configuration YAML files that Agent Control stores for the Infra Agent to read.

 ### Configuration Persistence